What is PYJO?

 - Student Responsibility

-- Band members are expected to prepare/practice their music and their solos, they should seek out recordings of the music we are working on and spend time listening to it.
-In order to grow, bands are often given music that is challenging to work-up with only 16-22 hours of rehearsal.
+- Band members are expected to prepare/practice their music and their solos, they should seek out recordings of the music we are working on and spend time listening.
+In order to grow, bands are often given music that is challenging to work-up with limited rehearsal.
 When the music is difficult, we expect students to put in their best effort by practicing regularly & giving full attention during classes & performances.
 Perfection is not our goal, growth is!
-Students are also responsible for communicating with the directors when conflicts arise with rehearsals or performances (the sooner the better, so alternate plans can be made or subs hired) PYJO also expects students to keep their calendars organized with current concert/rehearsal information and for making it to performances on time & ready to perform.
+Students are also responsible for communicating with the directors when conflicts arise with rehearsals or performances (the sooner the better, so alternate plans can be made or subs hired).

 - Learn to Teach